 Figure 5.0 - Proposed retention of heritage façade at the corner of Gilmour Street and Kent Street.

+The Podium

-The Podium The new podium component's five storey height borrows its datum from the existing Legion building, while creating a transition to the neighbourhood.
+The new podium component's four storey height provides a transitional element to the neighbourhood.
 Additionally, this red brick component aims to reflect the urban fabric through materiality, scale, and texture, breaking up the façade into smaller bays and using granular brick details.
 This portion of the podium is intentionally set back along Gilmour Street to allow for additional landscaping (Figure 6.0).

 Figure 6.0 - Proposed podium design along Gilmour Street.

 Level six, deemed the resident's amenity park, is intended to create a visual and formal separation between the podium and tower portion of the proposed building.
-This level, inset from the podium and primarily glazed, will house additional amenity space, and opens up on to an expansive rooftop patio (Figure 7.0).
+This level, inset from the podium and primarily glazed, will house additional amenity space, and opens up and steps down to an expansive rooftop patio on level five (Figure 7.0).

 Figure 7.0 - View looking West from proposed level six amenity space.

 Building Transition

 Figure 8.0 - Axonometric diagram indicating referential datums from existing context.

 The podium's datum, derived from the existing context along Kent Street (Figure 10.0), is gradually stepped towards the residential homes along Gilmour Street (Figure 9.0).
-Additionally, the tower portion of the proposed design, is set 32.5 metres back from the East property boundary and abutting neighbourhood.
-To the West, the tower is recessed from 3.6-7.1 metres from the property boundary due to the angular form.
-These significant tower setbacks provide greater relief to the neighbouring homes, while the podium's height, set back form, materiality, and granular texture reflects the exisiting context.
+Additionally, the tower portion of the proposed design, is set 32 metres back from the East property boundary and abutting neighbourhood.
+To the West, the tower is recessed from 3.3-6.4 metres from the property boundary due to the angular form.
+These significant tower setbacks provide greater relief to the neighbouring homes, while the podium's height, set back form, materiality, and granular texture reflects the exisitng context.